 If your business is experiencing sudden growth, it may be time to take a closer look at the scalability of your business, particularly in the accounts receivable department.

 Look at your accounts receivable process.
-If rapid growth continues, is it going to be able to handle additional accounts receivable?
-If it’s not, take immediate steps to improve scalability in your AR department.
+If rapid growth continues, will it be able to handle additional accounts receivable?
+If not, take immediate steps to improve scalability in your AR department.

 Ways to Improve AR Scalability

-With a growing business on your hands, you’re going to want to take some serious steps to scale up your AR processes so that you can efficiently manage the extra business.
+With a growing business, you will want to take some serious steps to scale up your AR processes to manage the extra business efficiently.

 Improve Cash Flow

-Business scalability is an investment, and you’re going to need financial resources to improve scalability.
-Businesses often underestimate the financial strain a growing business undergoes.
+Business scalability is an investment; you’ll need financial resources to improve it.
+People often underestimate the financial strain a growing business undergoes.

 Growth causes business needs that are often expensive.
 In the beginning, these needs tend to outstrip profits.
-For example, you may need to upgrade equipment, increase inventory, hire additional staff, attain more facilities, and/or improve marketing.
-Oftentimes, these expenses are present before revenue starts increasing.
-As a result, you’re going to need good cash flow to manage business growth.
+For example, you may need to upgrade equipment, increase inventory, hire additional staff, attain more facilities, or improve marketing.
+Often, these expenses are present before revenue starts increasing.
+As a result, you will need good cash flow to manage business growth.

-Adding payment links to invoices, billing reminders, sales orders, and statements through a service like Paystand can encourage customers to pay immediately and quickly.
+Adding payment links to invoices, billing reminders, sales orders, and statements through Paystand can encourage customers to pay immediately and quickly.
 Flexibility in payment methods can add to the convenience factor, and scheduled payments can be triggered automatically, all of which can improve cash flow.